 If you have an altercation with a local in the street over something minor, it is best to just walk away.
 If the police get involved they do not look very favourably upon you as a foreigner and are more likely to take the side of the local.
 No matter who started it, you may end up to blame and face some pretty severe punishments.
 Of course if a crime has been committed then this is a different story and go ahead and call the police if you need them!

 The frustrating thing is you’ll often find people pushing in front of you when queuing – you’ll just have to bite your tongue.
 Something I find especially hard!

 Restaurant and market etiquette is also something that may take some time to get used to (there’s a lot of shouting).
 Other than this, South Korean’s in my experience are very respectful.

-Elders are especially respected and people will often give up their seat on the metro for someone older than them.
+Elders are especially respected in Korean culture and people will often give up their seat on the metro for someone older than them.

 Be careful talking about Japan

 Japanese-Korean relations are complicated.
 They have been at war in the past with Japan having taken control of Korea in 1910 before it was liberated back to the Korean’s shortly after WW2.

 South Korea still grapples with the fall out with Japan and have largely not forgiven them.